 Exhibit a 120V lighting fixture or other appliance that uses a switch OR two electrical household circuits using 120V materials to comply with the National Electrical Code, one with a simple on/off switch to control the bulb, and one using 3-way switches to control the light from two locations; OR another project which demonstrates principles in the Wired for Power book.
 All electricity projects must include a report explaining how the project was constructed and the principles for its operation.
-Recommendations can be found on the State 4-H website.

 Exhibit any electronic or solid-state appliance.
-The exhibitor must be able to explain how the project was constructed, how it is to be used, and how it works.
-When the project is being constructed, general safety and workmanship should be considered.
+Exhibitors must be able to explain how the project was constructed, how it is to be used and how it works.
+When a project is being constructed, general safety and workmanship should be considered.
+All Electricity 4 projects must include a report explaining how the project was constructed and principles for its operation.